top of page

-A strong gentle woman, with a powerful glowing face, Mrs. Wagh is a visionary, dedicated teacher, and founder of Gyan Sadhana Vidhyala in Vikramgad, Maharashtra.
-Wagh Bai is helping the students become better next gen leaders.
-Her school accepts children from tribal families that are unable to pay school fees.
-At the moment, the school is struggling for funds.
-Wagh bai has used her personal savings for the School.
+With eyes of fire and a powerful glowing face, Mrs. Wagh is a visionary, dedicated teacher, and founder of Gyan Sadhana Vidhyala in Vikramgad, Maharashtra.
+Mrs. Wagh is helping the students become better next gen leaders.
+Her school accepts children from tribal families, most of whom are unable to pay school fees.
+Presently, the school is struggling for funds.
+Mrs. Wagh has used her personal savings to keep the School running.

 You can help her and the beautiful school she has created by donating generously!
-You can sponsor a child's education for the whole year, or make a one-time payment.
+You can:

 Even a small payment will go a long way for the students and the school.